Brayden-Zhang/WeatherMesh/README.md

 # WeatherMesh-2: PyTorch Implementation

+> [!NOTE]
->[!NOTE] This repository contains an initial draft implementation of the WeatherMesh-2 model.
-Design decisions were based on the technical blog from WindBorne Systems ([link](https://windbornesystems.com/blog/weathermesh-2-technical-blog)).
+> This repository contains an initial draft implementation of the WeatherMesh-2 model.
+Design decisions were based on the ([technical blog from WindBorne Systems](https://windbornesystems.com/blog/weathermesh-2-technical-blog)).

 ## Repository Structure